haoyang9804/Erwin/README.md

 ## How to play it?

-The simplest way is `npm install` it and `npx erwin generate` with different generation flags. `npx erwin generate` is the trivial generation, in which Erwin will not explore the search space of the IR, but instead randomly pick one valid program from the space and finish one generation round.
+The simplest way is `npm install` it and `npx erwin generate` with different generation flags. `npx erwin generate` is the trivial generation, in which Erwin will not explore the search space of the IR, but instead randomly pick one valid program from the space and finish the generation round.

-Erwin support exploring type spaces, storage location spaces, state mutability spaces, and visibility spaces.
+Erwin supports exploring type spaces, storage location spaces, state mutability spaces, and visibility spaces.
 To invoke them, you need to use the flag `-m` to activate nontrivial modes.
 Please refer the general flags to learn how to use flags.

 ## General Flags

 As planned, Erwin can both generate and mutate.
-Until now, all efforts have been made on generation.
+But up to now, all efforts have been made on generation.
 Below are flags supported by `erwin generate`.
-Enjoy tuning the search space and generate diverse Solidity programs.
+Enjoy tuning the search space and generate diverse and valid Solidity programs.

 ```
   -e --exprimental                                    Enable the exprimental mode.